psf/requests/docs/dev/contributing.rst

 - Line-length can exceed 100 characters, when doing otherwise would be *terribly* inconvenient.
 - Always use single-quoted strings (e.g. ``'#flatearth'``), unless a single-quote occurs within the string.

-Additionally, one of the few style recommendations PEP8 makes for `line continuations`_ lacks all sense of taste, and is not to  be found within the Requests codebase::
+Additionally, one of the styles that PEP8 recommends for `line continuations`_ completely lacks all sense of taste, and is not to be permitted within the Requests codebase::

     # Aligned with opening delimiter.